Surya-bot123/-Text-To-Speech-Converter/README.md

 * Speech Synthesis API – Used for the text-to-speech functionality.
 * Poppins Font – The font used in this project.

+## Video of web allpication

+uploading video for showing how the appliction works.